crbyxwpzfl/fpaper/README.md

 planed - fix feedlog and serial print so serial needs \r\n and silence epd and mqtt lib

+vision - forward secrecy and somthing like diffi hellman/new hope/kyber

 vision - stop using derived/unique adresses fully annymise conversation

 vision - add clear names for peers perhaps A B system